 The Art Faculty offers a rich and varied programme of creative choices for experienced artists and newcomers alike.
 Rotate around the various options, or focus on one area of interest.
 The programme offers options in: Life Drawing, Textiles, Film Making, Print Making, Photography, Cultural Tours, Art in Hospitals (community project), Ceramics, Animation, or just focus on drawing and painting.

 This group meets to explore the art of writing in a variety of genres.
-Plans for 2017/18 include continuing a tradition currently curated within the new anthology of Salopian writing, 'Fire Engine' – as well as inspirational trips, talks and workshops, all to further the craft of writing for pleasure.
-Non-modular, it is open to keen and motivated pupils, who are serious about writing, for the whole year.
+Plans for 2020/21 include compiling and editing, collaboratively, a fresh anthology of Salopian writing, 'Fire Engine' – as well as inspirational trips, talks and workshops, all to further the craft of writing for pleasure.

 This course aims to offer an introduction to the essentials of life after Shrewsbury.
 ‘Budget’ or ‘Gastronomy’ levels are available – either focus on basic skills such as student cooking, pizzas, cakes, and how to develop hearty but budget-friendly meals, or take the posh option with a dinner party focus.

-‘Get Your Wigle On’ is a musical theatre company that does great work locally.
-They showcase full scale musical productions and are well known for developing talented singers, actors and dancers.
+Shrewsbury is known for its musical productions and for developing talented singers, actors and dancers.
 This activity focuses on dance and whether you are experienced or not these sessions should be a great way to enjoy contemporary music based dance.
 Open to boys and girls of course.

 ETSOS: Experimental Techniques in Science for Overseas Pupils